 Introduction

 Every entrepreneur has a story.
 Each is passionate, driven, and committed to creating the best version of their product.
 Many have hopes of turning their passions into profit, and many are doing just that.
-But even for entrepreneurs with a groundbreaking product, perfectly-curated Instagram feed, and connections to people of influence, it is excruciatingly difficult to advance to the next level.
+But even for entrepreneurs with a groundbreaking product, perfectly curated Instagram feed, and connections to people of influence, it is excruciatingly difficult to advance to the next level.
 No matter the enterprise, anyone out there building their own business will encounter a landscape that is profoundly saturated, competitive, and fierce.

 That’s why each of these entrepreneurs is asking the same question: How will I make it?

 Not long ago, I was one of them.
-I attended market upon market, carrying my supplies and faithful sidekick—my toddler, Oliver—in tow.
-I’d set up my folding table, drape a thrifted tablecloth over it, and arrange my lotions, sunscreens, soaps, and deodorants.
-Each item had been made by my hands in my kitchen, carefully poured into their respective mason jars and labeled with stickers my friend helped me create.
+I attended market upon market, carrying my supplies and faithful sidekick (my toddler, Oliver) in tow.
+I’d set up my folding table, drape a thrifted tablecloth over it and arrange my lotions, sunscreens, soaps, and deodorants.
+Each item had been made by my hands, in my kitchen, carefully poured into its respective mason jar and labeled with stickers my friend helped me create.
 I’d take a seat behind my modest products, look out at the sea of other makers, and on many long afternoons with few customers and little business, inevitably ask myself that very question.

 I first joined the Maker Movement in 2010 in Portland, Oregon.
 At the time, it seemed everyone in the city was making and crafting.
 There was some comfort in that company, but it was also intimidating.

-Within two years, I stopped making other products to focus entirely on my bestselling deodorant.
+Within two years, I decided to focus entirely on my bestselling deodorant and stopped making other products.
 I moved production from my kitchen to my garage and then to a nearby warehouse.
 I couldn’t keep up with the demand, so I hired two employees.
 My husband Chris helped me build a website, spurring orders from customers and retailers all over the world.
 We were suddenly a smash hit online, filling a niche for customers who had been seeking a natural deodorant that actually worked.
-Not long after, Chris left his job to run marketing, which meant our family was fully invested in and dependent upon the success of Schmidt’s Deodorant.
+Not long after, Chris left his job to run our marketing, which meant our family was fully invested in and dependent upon the success of Schmidt’s Deodorant.
 Before I knew it, Schmidt’s was sold internationally and in Whole Foods, Urban Outfitters, and other big stores.

 I formed a partnership with two other ambitious entrepreneurs, and within three years, we were flying off the shelves at Target, Costco, and Walmart.
-We grew the company into a multi-million dollar brand with 150 employees and a presence in over 30,000 retail accounts in thirty countries worldwide.
-Major CPG companies took note—and wanted to buy my company.
-A few years later, Schmidt’s was acquired by the largest consumer packaged goods company in the world, and I found myself with a deal securing both my family’s financial future and the integrity of my product and creative vision.
+We grew the company into a multi-million-dollar brand with 150 employees and a presence in over thirty thousand retail accounts in thirty countries worldwide.
+Major consumer packaged goods (CPG) companies took note, and wanted to buy my company.
+A few years later, Schmidt’s was acquired by the largest CPG company in the world, and I found myself with a deal securing both my family’s financial future and the integrity of my product and creative vision.

-I’d sold millions of units and earned millions of dollars—not for an app, device, or shiny new technology.
-For deodorant, the stuff you put on your armpits each morning and hardly think about.
+I’d sold millions of units and earned millions of dollars—not for an app, device, or shiny new technology—but for deodorant, the stuff you put on your armpits each morning and hardly think about.
 Fueled by my own intuition, self-determination, and a natural recipe I had conceived of and believed in, I went from countless hours on my feet at the market to disrupting the landscape of an entire industry.
-The journey required not just an unrelenting faith in myself, but also a hard-won mastery of product development, customer service, branding, PR, digital marketing, and much more—including the ability to consistently innovate sooner and better than the competition.
+The journey required not just an unrelenting faith in myself, but also a hard-won mastery of product development, customer service, branding, PR, digital marketing, and much more, including the ability to consistently innovate sooner and better than the competition.